RickaPrincy/rcli/README.md

 rcli is a powerful C++ library that simplifies the creation of CLI applications.
 It provides convenient user `input functions` and efficiently manages command-line `options` and `subcommands`.

-With rcli, you can effortlessly handle user interactions, process input, and implement features like help commands (your_cli -h).

-For the color, rcli use [TColor](http://github.com/RickaPrincy/TColor)

 # Installation :seedling:

 - Archlinux